EXCLUSIVE-Canada's Ontario to expand use of AstraZeneca COVID vaccine as epidemic rages

 By Allison Martell

-TORONTO, April 18 (Reuters) - The Canadian province of Ontario will begin offering AstraZeneca's AZN.L COVID-19 vaccine to people turning 40 or older this year on Tuesday, according to a government source.
+TORONTO, April 18 (Reuters) - The Canadian province of Ontario will begin offering AstraZeneca's AZN.L COVID-19 vaccine on Tuesday to people turning 40 or older this year, according to a government source.

 On March 29, Health Canada said it would review reports of serious blood clots and bleeding in a small number of people who had received the AstraZeneca vaccine in other countries, and an independent panel called the National Advisory Council on Immunization (NACI) recommended that it only be given to people 55 and older.
 All provinces followed that advice.

 But NACI's recommendations are not binding.
-And last week, Health Canada, the country's drug regulator, said it had reviewed all available evidence and would not restrict the use of the vaccine, because its benefits outweigh its potential risks.
+Last week, Health Canada, the country's drug regulator, said it had reviewed all available evidence and would not restrict the use of the vaccine, because its benefits outweigh its potential risks.
 Health Canada said at the time that NACI was reviewing its recommendations.

-On Sunday, NACI's chair told Reuters that the panel will make a new recommendation on Tuesday.
+On Sunday, NACI's chair told Reuters that the panel would make a new recommendation on Tuesday.

-Health Canada said regulators in the United Kingdom had estimated the risk of clots to be very small, roughly four in a million people who receive the vaccine.
-It also said the complication is treatable.
+Health Canada said regulators in the UK had estimated the risk of clots to be very small, roughly four in a million people who receive the vaccine.
+It also said the complication was treatable.
 Two people have developed it in Canada, and both are recovering.

+Several other countries have limited the use of the vaccine to older people.
+Denmark has withdrawn the shot, and Norway said on Thursday it would take more time to decide whether to resume use.

+Ontario reported 4,250 new cases of COVID-19 on Sunday.
+The Ontario Hospital Association said 59 patients were admitted to intensive care on Saturday, bringing the number of COVID-19 patients in ICUs to 737.

-Health Canada says anyone who receives the vaccine should seek medical attention immediately if they experience: shortness of breath, chest pain, leg swelling, persistent belly pain, neurological symptoms like severe headaches or blurred vision, or skin bruising or tiny blood spots under the skin beyond the site of the injection.
+Health Canada says those who receive the vaccine should seek medical attention immediately if they experience shortness of breath, chest pain, leg swelling, persistent belly pain, neurological symptoms like severe headaches or blurred vision, or skin bruising or tiny blood spots under the skin beyond the site of the injection.

 ((allison.martell@thomsonreuters.com; +1 416 941 8196; Reuters Messaging: allison.martell.thomsonreuters.com@reuters.net))